mlehotay/ier/IER/IER-changelog.md

 * **Information is explicitly non-primitive**

-  * Informational language defined as descriptive shorthand only
+  * Informational language restricted to descriptive shorthand
 * **System boundaries normatively defined**

   * UEF attribution is regime-relative, not anatomical or observer-relative